Conventional wisdom has it that training with high reps and light weights builds endurance, but makes little contribution to gains in muscle mass.

 Of course, these are the results from just a few studies.
 As I’ve explained here, drawing conclusions about anything from two or three studies is never a good idea.

-- Light slow-speed training (55-60% of one-rep-max, 3 seconds to lift and lower the weight) has been shown to increase both muscle thickness and maximal strength .
+- Light slow-speed training (55-60% of one-rep-max, 3 seconds to lift and lower the weight) has been shown to increase both muscle mass and maximal strength .
 The results are comparable to those obtained with heavy normal-speed training (80-90% of one-rep-max, 1 second to lift and lower the weight).

 - Both heavy (4 sets of 8-10 reps) and light training (4 sets of 18-20 reps) activate the expression of various genes involved in muscle growth .